 To set goals and determine hiring needs before the season starts, estimated financial contributions were converted to inspection hours using an average hourly billing rate.
 For level 1 and 2 inspectors, the billing rate was \$23/hour.
-The 2023 pre-season funding estimate for the entire program was \$84,100, enough for 3,657 hours.
-Actual contributions were finalized towards the end of the season.
+The 2023 pre-season funding estimate for the entire program was \$84,100 which could have funded up to 3,657 hours.
+Towards the end of the season, actual contribution amounts get finalized.
 In 2023, the yearend watercraft inspection program contributions totaled \$95,233.
 Figure 2 illustrates the number of hours each yearend financial contribution would cover.